-Each weekend covers the 7 areas above in relation to specific body systems
+Each weekend covers the 7 areas above in relation to specific body systems using herbs and lifestyle advice to improve their own health and they continue this as part of their home study.

 Assessment includes home study of Ross and Wilson and completion of the accompanying colouring book for self-assessment.
 Nutrition study includes study of course nutrition notes, recommended texts and articles.